Whiteknight/ParserObjects/docs/v6/parsers_core.md

 var parser = Combine(p1, p2, p3, ...);
 ```

+Notice that value types will be boxed to object, which may cause your program to have lower performance or higher memory use than you might expect.
 For most cases, it is preferred to use the strongly-typed `Rule` parser instead of `Combine`.

+**Note:** The `.Match()` method on the `Combine()` parser can be very fast because output values are not boxed and output arrays are not allocated.

 ### Compose Parser